cgakdr/Chaturbate-Buttplug/README.md

   - [ ] Comment the code
   - [ ] Clean up the code (break into files/classes/functions)
   - [ ] Get real logging
-  - [ ] Add a config for other WebDriver-supported browsers

 ## Setup and dependencies

 Packages:
   - `python-readchar` (and see [this issue](https://github.com/magmax/python-readchar/issues/42) for a performance fix)
-  - `selenium`
   - `buttplug`

-Also get:
-  - [geckodriver](https://github.com/mozilla/geckodriver/releases) and put it on your path

-First run:
-  - Put the path to a Firefox profile in `webdriver.json`

 ## Specifying levels in levels.json